NO PROMO CODE REQUIRED

 Tip: There are instances when good value is to be had while PointsBetting.
 These occur when the main market line is not reflected on the PointsBetting line.
 For example, if the o/u on the Lakers v.
 Warriors game is 226.5, the PointsBetting line should be along the lines of 228 for the over and 225 for the under.
 But we’ve noticed occurrences where the over or under PointsBetting line parallels the traditional line at 226.5.
 Look out for these instances.

 PointsBet does a more than adequate job when it comes to live betting.
-In addition to offering tons of in-play betting options — we’re talking in the dozens, if not hundreds, depending on the contest — the odds update swiftly enough so that getting down a wager on a preferred line usually doesn’t result in the ominous “Bet rejected — line change” notification of death.
+In addition to offering tons of in-play betting options — we’re talking in the dozens, if not hundreds, depending on the contest — the odds update swiftly enough so that getting down a wager on a preferred line usually doesn’t result in the ominous “Bet rejected — line change” notification.

 In-play games are easily accessed via the main interface through an In-Play tab located smack at the top of the primary odds window.
 They can also be displayed by clicking on the “In-play” icon from the side menu, which also shows how many contests are currently live.
 It works.